DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Experiments

 \parag{Intra-task domain shift.} In \cref{tab:ic_segm_many}, the CS$\rightarrow$ACDC setting evaluates the robustness of the learned representations to domain shifts between the support set and query images during the downstream stage, as explained in \cref{sec:setup}.
 Although our post-training \ours method is not specifically designed to improve this type of robustness, it still achieves a 1.6 mIoU improvement over DINOv2R for ViT-B.

-\parag{Monocular depth prediction.} In \cref{tab:nyudepth}, we report results for in-context monocular depth prediction on NYUv2, measured by RMSE.
-Both \ours and NeCo improve over DINOv2R, with our method achieving the best RMSE score.
-This is notable, as our in-context pseudo-tasks are designed for semantic segmentation, yet the learned representations generalize effectively to the distinct depth prediction task.
+\parag{Monocular depth prediction.} In \cref{tab:nyudepth}, we report in-context depth results on NYUv2 (RMSE).
+Both \ours and NeCo improve over DINOv2R, with \ours achieving the best RMSE.
+This is notable, as our in-context pseudo-tasks are designed for semantic segmentation, yet the representations generalize well to depth prediction.

-\parag{Post-training other base models.} In \cref{tab:base_models}, we evaluate in-context segmentation on ADE20K and PascalVOC using CLIP~\cite{clip} and MAE~\cite{he2022masked} as base models, both before and after post-training with \ours.
-Our method consistently improves performance across all tested models, demonstrating its versatility.
-Notably, the improvements for MAE are of \textbf{$+33.4$} mIoU points on PascalVOC.
-These substantial gains transform MAE from a model poorly suited for in-context segmentation into one with significantly improved capabilities, highlighting the effectiveness of our approach for enhancing dense feature representations.
+\parag{Post-training other base models.} In \cref{tab:base_models}, we evaluate in-context segmentation on ADE20K and PascalVOC using CLIP~\cite{clip} and MAE~\cite{he2022masked} as base models, before and after \ours post-training.
+Our method consistently improves performance across all tested models, showing its versatility.
+MAE improves by \textbf{$+33.4$} mIoU on PascalVOC.
+These gains transform MAE from weak to improved at in-context segmentation, highlighting our approach’s effectiveness in enhancing dense features.